 If you're going to bring Montessori into your Home, you have to embrace Positive Discipline.
 Talk in terms of what your child CAN do, not what they CANNOT do.
 For example, when a child is climbing furniture that you may not want him climbing on: “You like to climb.
 Why don't we go outside and climb the play structure.” or if your child wants dessert before dinner, “You want a cookie.
 You may have a cookie after dinner.”
 Instead of “No, you can't have a cookie.”
 There are loads of amazing positive parenting resources to learn the ins and outs of positive parenting.

 Use real kitchen utensils, glass cups, and plates!
 Search goodwill for beautiful glasses and plates.
 You'll find great deals!
 Furthermore, in the event, as children are learning grace & courtesy, an accident occurs you don't feel too guilty about it.
 Montessori Services is a wonderful resource for a kid-sized kitchen, garden, and cleaning tools.
 Also, use visuals of real images in learning and routine charts.

 Respect your Child

 Talk to kids with respect.
 Dr. Montessori was all about respecting the child.
-Basic rule of thumb, as Janet Lansbury (a great parenting resource) would state: ‘Would you speak to an adult in such a way?'
+The basic rule of thumb, as Janet Lansbury (a great parenting resource), would state: ‘Would you speak to an adult in such a way?'
 Remember that the child is a human being.
-Include kids in conversation and don't talk in third person about them when they're in the room.
+Include kids in conversation and don't talk in the third person about them when they're in the room.
 No matter how young or how ‘busy' a child may seem, his ear is always open and taking in the environment.
 Lastly, give kids space and time to do things themselves and to lead their own development.

 This basket of materials can hook a child.
 Baskets are great because you can mix up the materials keeping the child's interest.